 Are FHA Appraisals More Strict Than Conventional Appraisals?

-The difference between FHA appraisals versus Conventional loan appraisals is that FHA-insured mortgage loan appraisals focus on the way they view that all FHA-insured mortgage loans need homes that meets the minimum standards of living.
-HUD requires that the home have minimum standards of living which involve the overall safety and security of the homeowner and its occupants.
+The difference between FHA appraisals and Conventional loan appraisals is that FHA-insured mortgage loan appraisals focus on how they view all FHA-insured mortgage loans need homes that meet the minimum living standards.
+HUD requires that the home have minimum standards of living, which involve the homeowner’s and its occupants’ overall safety and security.
 HUD requires that the home be free of the following:

 - Peeling paint